Speaks Ukrainian who tried to sink a yacht linked to an oligarch

 Hide and seek with the yachts

 Russian oligarchs own some of the most luxurious yachts in existence.
 The Dilbar, a 156-meter yacht, is owned by billionaire Alisher Usmanov, according to the Treasury Department, which on March 3 identified the Dilbar as “blocked property.”
 It has two heliports and cabins for dozens of guests.
-Usmanov did not respond to CNN questions about the yacht.
+Usmanov did not respond to CNN questions regarding the yacht.

 Or take the Amore Vero, a yacht that French authorities seized on March 2.
 They say he is linked to Igor Sechin, a sanctioned Russian oil executive and Putin associate.
 (The company that manages the ship denies that it is owned by Sechin.)
 A former yacht crew member, who asked not to be identified because he had signed a confidentiality agreement, said the Amore Vero includes a safe room on its lowest level.

 “It wasn’t even on the official ship plans,” he said.
 “There was a secret door with a hidden camera.
-And you could remove the wall and inside there were beds, emergency communications, a bathroom and CCTV.”
+And you might remove the wall and inside there were beds, emergency communications, a bathroom and CCTV.”

 Although officials in several countries have attributed ownership of the yachts to Russian oligarchs, the paper trail between the ship and the owner is often obscure, traversing shell companies and complicated legal structures.
 Spain, for example, says it has “provisionally detained” yachts while it determines ownership.